hyperledger/fabric/docs/source/channel_update_tutorial.rst

           `Adding an org to a channel tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/channel_update_tutorial.html>`__.

 Before we install a chaincode as Org3, we can use the ``./network.sh`` script to deploy the fabcar chaincode on the channel.
-Open a terminal outside the Org3CLI container and make sure that you are operating from the ``addOrg3`` directory.
+Use an open a terminal outside the Org3CLI container and make sure that you are operating from the ``addOrg3`` directory.
 Use the following command to navigate to the ``test-network`` directory and deploy the fabcar chaincode:

 .. code:: bash